Transformers · OrevateAI

 When to Seek Professional Help for Phlegm

-While most cases of excess phlegm resolve on their own with home care, there are times when it’s important to consult a doctor.
-Persistent or severe phlegm can be a sign of an underlying condition that needs medical attention.
+While most cases of phlegm resolve on their own with home care, there are times when you should consult a doctor.
+Persistent or severe symptoms warrant medical attention.

-• Phlegm that lasts for more than a few weeks.
+• Phlegm that lasts for more than three weeks.

 • Phlegm that is consistently thick, green, yellow, or bloody.